wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/4-dataverse.md

 Hierarchical security is an alternative security model that is designed for scenarios where a user that requires management oversight is not within the same part of the business unit hierarchy.
 Hierarchical security is useful where managers are in different countries or departments from their direct reports.
 Hierarchical security has two options:

 - Manager hierarchy: This uses the user hierarchy on the systemuser table.
-There is a restriction that a manager in in the same business unit or in the direct chain of business units above.
+There is a restriction that a manager in the same business unit or in the direct chain of business units above.
 - Positional hierarchy: This uses the Position table.
 This is more flexible and ignores the business unit structure.
 Positional hierarchy also allows for more than one person in a position.

 Only one of the hierarchical types can be used at the same time.